Trump assures Polish leader of a continued robust US military presence in the European nation

 He added that those bonds are based on shared values of independence and democracy.

-He also said he considered it “a major success” that Trump provided a guarantee of Poland’s security.

-At the White House, Trump said he was proud to have endorsed Nawrocki and lauded him for winning his election.
+There has been heightened anxiety in Poland, and across Europe, about Trump's long-term commitment to a strong U.S. force posture on the continent — an essential deterrent to Russia.
+Russia and its ally Belarus are set to hold joint military exercises this month in Belarus, unnerving Poland as well as fellow NATO members Latvia and Lithuania.

-Trump is increasingly frustrated by his inability to get Russian President Vladimir Putin and Ukrainian President Volodymyr Zelenskyy to sit down for direct talks aimed at ending the war between Poland's neighbors.
+Trump has grown increasingly frustrated by his inability to get Russian President Vladimir Putin and Ukrainian President Volodymyr Zelenskyy to sit down for direct talks aimed at ending the war.

 Trump last month met with Putin in Alaska and then with Zelenskyy and several European leaders at the White House.
 The Republican president emerged from those engagements confident that he would be able to quickly arrange direct talks between Putin and Zelenskyy and perhaps three-way talks in which he would participate.